nfreeman19/Kickstarter_Analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
 The outcomes were all over the place but never overlapping.
 The months of May and June had a highly successful outcome.

 - What can you conclude about the Outcomes based on Goals?
+It made sense that the percentage canceled would not have made any goal.
+The successful and failed outcomes percentages overlapped each other more than ones.

 - What are some limitations of this dataset?